 “Cold Turkey” is the only way to cure an ice cream addiction.
 That’s what I told my dealer.
-I had been such an easy mark when he began driving his little yellow ice cream truck up my driveway.
-Every two weeks he would ring my doorbell and there he would stand in his starched uniform, his name stitched across the pocket flap.
+I had been such an easy mark when he began driving his little yellow ice cream truck through my neighborhood.
+Every two weeks he would stop in front of my house.
+If I didn’t come running out clutching my wallet, he would ring my doorbell.
+There he would stand in his starched uniform, his name stitched across the pocket flap.

 “Ma’am'” he would say, “Could I interest you in…”